factful/ocr_testing/Readme.md

 python setup.py install
 ```

-`ocropus-rpred` should now be available on the command line.
+If your installation was successful, `ocropus-rpred` will be available at the command line, and you can run `ruby ./lib/ocr.rb calamari {filename}` to OCR files with Calamari.

 [pyenv]: https://github.com/pyenv/pyenv